Seesaw-7/stuff/README.md

   updating the left pointer inside each loop according to different conditions

 - To avoid O(window_size) list elt lookup, we can simply use a dict to store the position of each elt in the list

+### 30 Substring with Concatenation of All Words

+- Brute force might be very helpful to complex questions, while doing a lot of optimization before AC is a bit time consuming

+- repeatedly slicing a string is expensive, so we may use pointers when not necessary to slice

+- if the size of the sliding window is 3, we only need to scan it in 3 times, starting form the first character, the second and the third respectively

 ## Graphs